How Americans Like You Have Helped Make This Project Possible

 Unfortunately, the overwhelming price tag for greater enforcement on an already strained budget left many facilities understaffed or in disrepair.
 Little funding exists for facility repairs, let alone funding for equipment upkeep or for the rangers’ salaries.
 Instead, many rangers work long hours in difficult conditions for minimal pay.
 To defend the park, rangers have to forfeit time with their families in order to commit additional hours to patrol, often at night.
 A restful night’s sleep has become a luxury for the rangers.
 These conditions lower not only the rangers’ morale and comfort, but also their ability to effectively combat rhino poachers.

-Working with Save the Rhino International and Ezemvelo KZN Wildlife, the U.S. Fish and Wildlife Service provided funds from Tiger Stamps for crucial repairs for the rangers’ equipment and facilities.
+Working with Save the Rhino International and ezemvelo KZN Wildlife, the U.S. Fish and Wildlife Service provided funds from Tiger Stamps for crucial repairs for the rangers’ equipment and facilities.
 The funds helped to renovate existing buildings and water supply facilities, and to pay for the installation of solar panels.
-Now, rangers are able to live in dry buildings equipped to provide them with safe drinking water, hot water and electricity so that they are able to use small electric appliances.
+Now, rangers are able to live in dry buildings equipped to provide them with safe drinking water, hot water, and electricity so that they are able to use small electric appliances.
 Additionally, the funds helped upgrade the rangers’ tracker dog kennels to improve living conditions and safety for the dogs.
-Tracker dogs Gunner and Phoenix can continue their deployment without fear of predation.

 This story was written by Deborah Kornblut, an intern with the Service’s International Affairs Program.